Simple veggie hacks for fussy eaters

 - Green beans – there are quite a few picky eaters who are okay eating green beans.
 A fun exercise is picking out the seeds inside.

-- Sweet peas – these can be easier than cooked peas.
+- Snow peas – these can be easier than cooked peas.

 - Broccoli – the florets are okay but can be a little challenging texturally.
 The stalks are great raw as they are crunchy and have a neutral flavour.